OUR CURRICULUM INTENT

-Children at St Paul's begin reading using the Letters and Sounds Phonics Scheme.
+Children at St Paul's begin reading using the Lancashire Education Authority RED ROSE Phonics Scheme.
 This supports our EYFS and early key stage 1 reading scheme 'Phonics Bug'.

 Our primary key stage 1 reading scheme is The Oxford Reading Tree which leads into key stage 2 where children read independently using a range of fiction and non-fiction texts.